washwor1/biofinalproject/README.md

-# biofinalproject
+# CS420 Biologically Inspired Computing - Final Project: Application of CNN-LSTM to develop a bot for diep.io

-Final Project for CS420 Biological Computing
+Please see the poster and paper PDFs for details